haoharryfeng/testpage4/hire.md

 ---
 layout: page
-title: Hiring
+title: Openings
 ---
 <!-- #### We are hiring a master-level biostatistician.
 To find out more details and apply: [Click Here](https://careers.insidehighered.com/apply/2078339) -->

-I welcome prospective MS/PhD students and postdocs to contact me if interested.
+I am looking for undergraduate/master/PhD students to work with us for exciting projects.
+Please email me with a brief self-introduction if interested.

 <!-- #### Description
 One to two postdoctoral scholar position(s) in statistical bioinformatics are available immediately at [the Feng Lab](https://hfenglab.org/) at [Case Western Reserve University](https://case.edu/).
 The research goal of our lab is to utilize statistical approaches to understand high-throughput computational biology data.
 Using data-driven approach and statistical methods, we translate the -omics signal from benchwork to knowledge in precision medicine.
 We aim to combine cutting-edge biotechnologies with various types of data to make biomedical discoveries.
 The successful candidate will be actively engaged in statistical methodology development and/or applied collaboration research in bioinformatics.
 The specific research focus can be tailored to the applicant.